builders-legacy-mc/dibs/README.md

 * `+bl:check` - Check who owns the chunk at your location.
 * `+bl:transfer playerName` - Transfer ownership of the chunk at your location to another player provided you own the chunk.

-**NOTE** - Owning a chunk currently does nothing aside from being able to say you do.
-Actual ownership rights will come soon.
+**NOTE** - While owning a chunk prevents other players from building or destroying blocks on it, it does not prevent other players from harming entities on your chunk.
+Hopefully, protections for entities will come in time.

 ## Development